 Click here for more information regarding the creation of this significant contribution to the recognition of the traditional owners of the land.

-The City of Bunbury has 43 public facilities that are maintained by in house cleaners.
-Due to high levels of crime and vandalism, most toilets are opened from dawn to dusk.
+The City of Bunbury public facilities are maintained by in house cleaners.
+Due to high levels of crime and vandalism, toilets are opened from dawn to dusk.
 Download an overview of all current public toilet locations.